Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - When the value is an absolute file-system path (first character is `/`), the file-system path is used as-is.

-  - When not provided the default value `input/` will be used.
+  - When not provided the default value `input/` SHALL be assumed.

 - Application Manifest SHOULD define input data formats supported by the Application (`/etc/monai/app.json#input.formats`).